tieututinhoc/piracy/docs/README.md

 - [Subtitle Edit](https://github.com/SubtitleEdit/subtitleedit) - A free and open source editor for video subtitles.
 - [Shreddit](https://github.com/x89/Shreddit) - Removes your comment history on Reddit as deleting an account does not do so.
 - [PowerDeleteSuite for Reddit](https://github.com/j0be/PowerDeleteSuite) - Delete all your reddit history.
+- [Awesome Uploader](http://github.com/grm34/awesome-uploader) - Warez scene mass uploader.
+- [Bonarr](http://github.com/klassicstudios/Bonarr) - A fork of Radarr to work with porn.
+- [CloudBox](http://cloudbox.works/) - An All-In-One, Cloud Centric & Media Server Solution.
+- [FlexGet](http://flexget.com/) - FlexGet is a multipurpose automation tool for all of your media with support for torrents, nzbs, podcasts, comics, TV, movies, RSS, HTML, CSV, and more.
+- [Massivedl](http://github.com/dimkouv/massivedl) - A command line tool which helps to download a large number of files from the web in a short time.
+- [Piracy and automation, an overview](http://www.reddit.com/r/Piracy/comments/9ft4xx/piracy_and_automation_an_overview/) - Guide by u/JukeCity101 on how to improve your experience pirating with automation tools.

 ### Website archiving tools